-Select the grid's shape 3D 2 node, and then, from the effects library, go to the tools >
+1 Select the Grid's Shape 3D 2 node, and then, from the Effects Library, go to the Tools > 3D category and click the Transform 3D tool.

-Inserting a transform 3D node adds a second pivot point to the grid.
-The grid has its own pivot point based on the shape 3D node that acts as the grid's axis of rotation.
-The transform 3D node adds an additional pivot in the center of the 3D world that will act as the grid's orbital center.
+Inserting a Transform 3D node adds a second pivot point to the grid.
+The grid has its own pivot point based on the Shape 3D node that acts as the grid's axis of rotation.
+The Transform 3D node adds an additional pivot in the center of the 3D world that will act as the grid's orbital center.